RichardOtter/RichardOtter.github.io/tips/RootsMagic_Tips_and_Tricks.md

 * Addresses search
 * (but NOT valid in Media search or Advanced search)

+## Thesaurus

+Database items are sometimes referenced by different names in the user interface in different contexts.
+When design changes were made to RM over the years, not all parts of the program were brought up to date.

+Here is a list of items that may be confusing- [Thesaurus](thesaurus/RootsMagic_Thesaurus.html)

-## Advanced Search options listing
+## Advanced Search Options Listing

-in progress- not done
+in progress- not done- may not be useful...\
 see-  [Advanced Search options](Advanced_Search.html)

 ## Adding Media Files to RM after Download in Internet Browser